 Join the afterparty

-If you have the stamina and you don’t want the party to end early than attend an after-party!
+If you have the stamina and you don’t want the party to end early then attend an after-party!
 There are so many to choose from and filled with secret DJ sets and more.

-Notting Hill Carnival is such a fun celebration but it is a huge event and there is lots of drinking going on so there may be some craziness, but there are also loads of police officers monitoring the crowd and making sure no one gets to out of hand.
+Notting Hill Carnival is such a fun celebration but it is a huge event and there is lots of drinking going on so there may be some craziness, but there are also loads of police officers monitoring the crowd and making sure no one gets out of hand.
 Also be aware of your valuables and keep them out of sight because there is a bit of pickpocketing!
-Or check out Amazon and invest in one of these travel safety accessories, like a fanny pack hidden under your clothing to store your essentials in.

-Read more about Notting Hill Carnival here in our guide.
+You may be interested: Read our essential guide to Notting Hill Carnival here in our guide